Skip to main content

 The types of cancers are different

-Treatment is often more successful
+Treatment is often more intense, and more successful

 With some exceptions, childhood cancers tend to respond better to certain treatments.
 This might be because of differences in the cancers themselves, as well as because children often get more intense treatments.
 Also, children usually don’t have many of the other health problems that adults with cancer might have, which can often get worse with treatment.